Particular/docs.particular.net/tutorials/intro-to-nservicebus/4-publishing-events/tutorial.md

 ---
-title: "NServiceBus 101 Lesson 4: Publishing events"
+title: "Introduction to NServiceBus: Publishing events"
 reviewed: 2017-01-26
+redirects:
+- tutorials/nservicebus-101/4-publishing-events
 ---

-So far in this course, we have only sent **commands** – one-way messages from a sender to a specific receiver.
+So far in this tutorial, we have only sent **commands** – one-way messages from a sender to a specific receiver.
 There's another type of message we have yet to cover called an **event**.
 In many ways events are just like commands.
 They're simple classes and you deal with them in much the same way.
 But from an architectural standpoint commands and events are *polar opposites*.
 This creates a useful dichotomy.
 We can take advantage of the properties of events to open up new possibilities in how we design software.

 In the next 25-30 minutes, you will learn how the publish/subscribe pattern can help you create more maintainable code.
 Together, we'll learn to define, publish, and subscribe to an event.